 The new Technicals model (much more sophisticated than the original Daily version) is available in real-time for all subscribers to test it out.
 Green means bullish and Red is bearish.
 This is for the SPX at the 5-min, 10-min, 15-min, 30-min, 1hr, 2hr, 4hr time frames depending on your personal trading strategy.
 New models will be released in the future, working up to a composite model which would encompass several modeling techniques all in 1 chart (which should prove more profitable than using just a signal modeling technique)!!

 As always, the Monthly, Weekly, Daily, Hourly and so on SPX charts I show are from all hours of the day, and therefore the prices and indicators will vary from charts which only show action during regular trading hours.
 I believe this method is more robust and encapsulates global sentiment, better capturing trends.

 I mark negative divergences in red, and positive divergences in green.
 Please note that some indicators such as -DI are inverse, so a positive divergence is bearish and a negative divergence is bullish!

 I’m not shutdown.
 Damn those who can’t do their jobs!

 S&P500 Volatility (proprietary)

-I developed the S&P500 Volatility Index to help characterize the volatility of the S&P500 market on a scale of 0 to 20.
+I developed the S&P500 Volatility Index to help characterize the volatility of the S&P500 market.
 It has nothing to do with $VIX (which shows the market’s expectation of 30-day volatility, constructed using the implied volatilities of a wide range of S&P 500 index options).
 This indicator serves to rank the volatility of the current market period using market data from 1990 to 8/9/2016.

 Why does this matter?
 In coming up with BUY and SELL signals in any system, you need to know when to flip quickly, vs. times you can wait and see if your signal is a fluke or not.
 This is a way to limit position flip-flopping.